not-empty/ala-microframework-php/README.md

 ### JWT

 In auth route this projet use [JWT](https://github.com/kiwfy/jwt-manager-php) lib.
-This token will be generate if you secret, token and context is correct.
+This token will be generate if your secret, token and context is correct.
 This configuration stay in [Config](https://github.com/kiwfy/lumen-ala/blob/master/config/token.php) folder.

 ```php
 return [